RCP and the communist logo (800 x 800 px) (5)

 The subject matter of the history of philosophy is therefore not the past, but the present.

-Nye Shaw will introduce this session.
+Nye Shaw, leading comrade of the Revolutionary Communist Party, will introduce this session.

 Speaker: Nye Shaw